boxing/boxrec/README.md

 #### logs the user into BoxRec
 To use this properly, it requires a login to BoxRec.
 BoxRec supplies additional information when logged in

-⚠ BoxRec does not support HTTPS.
-More can be read below in the [Security Requirements](https://github.com/boxing/boxrec/tree/README-updates#security-requirements) section

 ```javascript
 try {
     const cookieJar = await boxrec.login(BOXREC_USERNAME, BOXREC_PASSWORD);